uadmin/uadmin-docs/_build/html/_sources/dapi.rst.txt

 """"""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQuerySchema controls the data API's post query for schema commands.
-The purpose of this model function is that after you send XHR request to the server given an assigned model using schema command, it will execute the process in the APIPostQuerySchema function only if the communication with the web server is successful.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using schema command, it will execute the process in the APIPostQuerySchema function if the communication with the web server is successful.
 By default, APIPostQuerySchema returns **false**.

+One of the common usage of APIPostQuerySchema is your business logic of manipulating the result object after the system performs dAPI schema command execution.

 Structure: